RICHARD S. STERN, Ph.D.

 family therapy treatment for depressed adolescents.
 His current research

-addresses the dynamics and dangers of parent disappointment.
+addresses the dynamics and dangers of parent disappointment, especially for immigrant and first-generation families.